• Skip to primary navigation

 12 Week Pre-Season Training Program

-This program is an example of how you can plan the final 12 weeks before the race season begins.
-If you have been lazy during the winter, starting on this program might be a good chance to catch up.
-If you are able to do 8 to 12 hours per week training now without problems, there should be a good chance that this program will suit you.
+This program is an example of planning the final 12 weeks before the race season begins.
+Starting this program might be an excellent chance to catch up if you have been lazy during the winter.
+If you can do 8 to 12 hours per week of training now without problems, there should be a good chance that this program will suit you.

 Classic training program

-The pre-season program has an intelligent design to prepare your body for the race season. the training program is currently not available because it undergoes a major update.
+The pre-season program has an intelligent design to prepare your body for the race season.
+Unfortunately, the training program is unavailable because it is undergoing a significant update.
 If you want to make sure you don’t miss it when it is online, please make sure to subscribe to email updates from Training4cyclists.com.

 and I have to do one question.